 Businesses, snowbirds, currency speculators, forex brokers, and importers in Canada are all trying to forecast where the CAD USD currency rate is headed.
 Currency rates are complex however the data is suggesting this latest downward slide will continue.

 Only 2 years ago, some red-faced currency rate forecasters expected the loonie to plunge to 60 cents USD.
 That forecast seemed outlandish and unlikely given Canada’s rising economic output.
 Politics and persistent US strength have changed the USD/CAD outlook however.

 The Loonie fell to 76.
-43 USD on Friday marking it’s lowest conversion rate since last June.
+43 USD marking it’s lowest conversion rate since last June.
 That might scare some and put a smile on the face of others.
 At 75 cents US, US buyers will get an extra 33% in Canadian money.
 Canadian Realtors should be looking to attract US property investors.